aws-robotics/aws-robomaker-sample-application-cloudwatch/README.md

 ## Generate map for your world

 Procedurally generate an occupancy map for any gazebo world.
 This map can then be plugged in to navigate a robot in Worldforge worlds.
-For other aws-robotics worlds, this functionality is optional for the use-cases mentioned in this README.
+For other aws-robotics worlds, this procedure is optional for the use-cases mentioned in this README.

 ### Pre-build